Bone broth protein has become a popular supplement among health enthusiasts.

 Because bone broth protein is simply concentrated bone broth, all of its protein comes straight from the broth and not other sources like whey, soy or egg.

-Most bone broth protein supplements on the market are made with chicken bone broth, but there are alternatives made with broth from grass-fed beef bones.
+Most bone broth protein supplements on the market are made with chicken bone broth, but there are alternatives made with broth from grass-fed beef or fish bones as well.

 There are a wide variety of nutrients found in bone broth, which gives it an impressive nutrient profile.